recaptime-dev/newsletter/drafts/regular-issues/2021-002-ajhalili2006/sections/index.md

 license: default # CC BY-SA 4.0
 ---

 We apologize for the long wait, but the second issue of Recap Time newsletter is here!
 We've busy baking in the last few months, and of course, it's not sourdough.
-As you wait and probably watch some tech news from Linus Media Group.
+And because you're here, here be dragons.

 <!-- ./highlights.md -->